Arnold Loosemore: Later life

 In August 1917 he was promoted to corporal by his commanding officer for gallantry in the field and in May 1918 was promoted to the rank of sergeant.
 On 13 October 1918 he was badly wounded by machine gun fire near Villiers-en-Cauchies in France and eventually had his left leg amputated above the knee.
 His health undermined by war wounds and unable to work, he died on 10 April 1924 from tuberculosis leaving a wife and small son.
 His wife Amy was refused a War Widows pension from the Government because he died after the war and she knew he was ill when she married him.
 Almost destitute; his wife had to have him buried in an existing grave with three others in order to save money.

 Legacy

-His Victoria Cross and Distinguished Conduct Medals were sold in 1969 and are now privately owned and not on public display.
+His Victoria Cross and Distinguished Conduct Medals were sold in 1969 to an Australian collector.
+In July 2023 the medals were sold again for £220,000.

 In the early 1980s a street in the S12 area of Sheffield was named Loosemore Drive by the Lord Mayor.
 Soon afterwards a memorial plaque to mark this event was removed due to repeated vandalism.
 This missing plaque was replaced in December 2014 by a new bronze plaque.

-That Arnold Loosemore's widow was refused a War Widows pension by the Government was highlighted in November 2014 by Channel 4 TV in a programme called 'WW1's Forgotten Heroes'.